-However, the natural alternative to Pure Reason as the basis of the AI should be the Theoretical science which aimed to represent reality and by being normative to adjust it to better life in it and so with the Practical Reason of ethics to make it Practical by replete the absolute ethical Freedom with its ideal Categorical Imperative into relative freedom according to our knowledge of reality and the relative power on it to be able to practice our ethical value in reality as we know it and able to do it.
-However, in the Aesthetical Judgment the Pragmaticists have to show that the beauty of artworks is aesthetic true representation of reality and the role of this normative science is that by this knowledge we know better the reality and ourselves and thus also to elaborate the beauty and harmony humanity in ourselves and our society and Nature (Nesher, 2002: X, 2007, 2021, 2022).
+However, the natural alternative to pure reason as the basis of AI should be the theoretical sciences, which aim to represent reality and, by being normative, to manipulate it to increasing the quality of life within it.
+Similarly, the practical reason of ethics can make it practical by transforming absolute ethical freedom, with its ideal categorical imperative, into relative freedom, according to our knowledge of reality and the relative power we have to practice our ethical values in reality.
+However, in aesthetical judgment the pragmaticists must show that the beauty of artworks is an aesthetic true representation of reality and that the role of this normative science is to contribute to our knowledge of reality and of ourselves and to our ability to elaborate upon the beauty, harmony, and humanity, in ourselves, our society, and in nature (Nesher, 2002b: X, 2007, 2021, 2022).

-7.3.
-Kant’s Pure Reason with Its Formal Logic and Pure Mathematics Like the Artificial Intelligence and Their Impossibility to Know Reality of Self and External Nature and the Peircean Pragmaticist Alternative
+6.3.
+Kant’s Pure Reason with its Formal Logic and Pure Mathematics is Like Artificial Intelligence and its Impossibility to Know Reality of Self, of External Nature, and the Peircean Pragmaticist Alternative

-Kant in his Copernican Revolution which intended to overcome the Humean empiricism suggested to start with Transcendental a priori formal concepts to control our material Sensual experiential intuitions and yet without any method to combine them together.
-Thus, Kant suggested a bizarre conception of Schematism that cannot be explained to overcome the Gap between the empty pure concepts of the Transcendental understanding and the blind objects of the Empirical intuitions which at the end of his inquiries he admitted of his failure to bridge this Gap.
+In his Copernican Revolution, which was intended to overcome Hume’s empiricism, Kant suggested to start with transcendental a priori formal concepts to control our material sensual experiential intuitions, yet he did not have any method to combine them.
+Thus, Kant suggested a bizarre conception of Schematism, which cannot overcome the gap between the empty pure concepts of the transcendental understanding and the blind objects of the empirical intuitions.
+Indeed, at the end of his inquiries, Kant admitted his failure to bridge this gap.